-I found myself at London’s Gin Festival a few weeks ago, on a relatively chilly day in August and headed to Tobacco Dock for their afternoon session.
+I found myself at London’s Gin Festival a few weeks ago, on a relatively chilly day in August.
+I was all booked for their afternoon session at Tobacco Dock.
 Realistically, I wasn’t the Gin Festival’s target market for this event for one quite important reason – I don’t like gin.
 In fact, I do quite a lot to actively avoid it.
 Plus, my favourite “spirit” is a Malibu.
-My biggest choice when getting a Malibu and Coke is whether I want the Pineapple version or not (the answer, by the way, is always no).
-But, I have a fear of missing out and so I spent my Sunday afternoon drinking (lots of) gin.
+My biggest choice when getting a Malibu and Coke is whether I want the Pineapple version or not.
+The answer, by the way, is always no. But, I have a fear of missing out and that’s how I found myself drinking gin all Sunday.

-And it was pretty good actually.
-When you arrive, you buy a number of tokens (we chose four each) and you get a free glass to carry around with you so when you choose a gin, you just hand them the glass to fill up for you, which I really liked because I’ve been to these festival events before and they always run out of glasses and make you wait for ages while they run around finding clean ones for you.
+When you arrive, you buy a number of tokens.
+We chose four each.
+You get a free glass to carry around with you so when you choose a gin, you just hand them the glass to fill up for you.
+I really liked that because I’ve been to these festival events before and they always run out of glasses and make you wait for ages while they run around finding clean ones for you.
 You also get a little booklet to pick which gin you want, and it corresponds to a bar.
 There were four bars to help organise the gins.
 Once you’ve picked, they recommend a tonic, which are all free and easy to pick up from a different table.
 You can also get gin cocktails, but they were double the price at two tokens.

 I also managed to find a gin which I loved – even though it was unsurprisingly a gin liqueur more than a proper gin.
 I’ve already plastered this gin all over my social media, but I have genuinely fallen in love with it and will probably be regularly buying it.
 Zymurgorium make a “sweetly crafted violet gin liqueur” – basically it’s a gin that tastes like parma violets.
 Reliving your childhood while drinking gin – perfect.

-I also found out my colleague didn’t know what parma violets were.
+I later found out my colleague didn’t know what parma violets were.
 I hope she’s the only one.

 If I had any complaints, it would be that the cocktails were too expensive.
 At £10 a throw, I never quite managed to get around to buying one.
 Although I live in London, and know how expensive cocktails can be, I did think this was a bit steep for an event.
+It’s a shame because I really like cocktails.
 My friend was a little annoyed at how the only tonics available were Fever Tree, as he finds them quite overpowering.
 And, to be honest, we thought there maybe too many gins there?
 It was a little overwhelming.